 let me Introduce you Two

-Are you new to creative collaboration?
-What is excellent about group genius is that the best talents inspire greatness in others.
-I enjoy promoting great work, and the biographies below are from people who have inspired me and collaborated with me.
-Dragonfly Gold Facebook Groups is a creative collaboration comminity with a month session about group genius -- view the schedule to RSVP.
+Group genius is when talent inspires greatness in others.
+I enjoy promoting great work, and on this page are people who have inspired and collaborated with me.
+Join an online session about group genius -- view the schedule to RSVP.
+Or check out some of the free tutorials I’ve made online.

 I am moved by the simple visual patterns found in both nature and the manmade world—from cracks in the sidewalk, or a spider’s fragile web illuminated in the morning dew, to the weird formations that ropey lava winds itself into.
 These lines, textures and colors that I see around me every day provide impetus for my abstract collages.
 Using paper from many sources—a time-worn, yellowed page from an old book, for example, or some bright photographic image, I decontextualize and arrange the elements, often alongside self-made marks, into a new composition.
 I am essentially a curator of disparate elements, searching for a state of balance and harmony.
 And as such, the challenge is as much about seeing as doing.
 Art is a way for me to express my delight at the visual world, and equally, my way of making sense out of chaos.
 For more visit angelahollandart.com